bokkypoobah/StatusNetworkTokenAudit/audit/SGTExchanger.md

     /// @notice This method should be called by the SGT holders to collect their
     ///  corresponding SNTs
     function collect() public {
-        uint256 finalizedBlock = statusContribution.finalizedBlock();
+        // BK Ok - will be 0 if not finalised uint256 finalizedBlock = statusContribution.finalizedBlock();

-        require(finalizedBlock != 0);
+        // BK Ok - Will only operate after the crowdsale is finalised require(finalizedBlock != 0);
         require(getBlockNumber() > finalizedBlock);

-        uint256 total = totalCollected.add(snt.balanceOf(address(this)));
+        // BK Ok - Total collected including the user already collected SNT balance uint256 total = totalCollected.add(snt.balanceOf(address(this)));

-        uint256 balance = sgt.balanceOfAt(msg.sender, finalizedBlock);
+        // BK Ok - Accounts's SGT balance at the finalised block uint256 balance = sgt.balanceOfAt(msg.sender, finalizedBlock);

-        // First calculate how much correspond to him uint256 amount = total.mul(balance).div(sgt.totalSupplyAt(finalizedBlock));
+        // First calculate how much correspond to him
+        // BK Ok - Accounts's proportion of balance of SGT at the finalised block uint256 amount = total.mul(balance).div(sgt.totalSupplyAt(finalizedBlock));

-        // And then subtract the amount already collected amount = amount.sub(collected[msg.sender]);
+        // And then subtract the amount already collected
+        // BK Ok - Amount user has not already collected amount = amount.sub(collected[msg.sender]);

-        require(amount > 0);  // Notify the user that there are no tokens to exchange
+        // BK Ok - User has amount yet to collect require(amount > 0);  // Notify the user that there are no tokens to exchange

-        totalCollected = totalCollected.add(amount);
+        // BK Ok - Add this amount to the total collected totalCollected = totalCollected.add(amount);
-        collected[msg.sender] = collected[msg.sender].add(amount);

-        assert(snt.transfer(msg.sender, amount));
+        // BK Ok - Record down this new amount the user is about to collect collected[msg.sender] = collected[msg.sender].add(amount);

+        // BK Ok - Transfer the SNT to the user assert(snt.transfer(msg.sender, amount));

         TokensCollected(msg.sender, amount);